GaParmar/clean-fid/README.md

 ### Computing KID
 The KID score can be computed using a similar interface as FID.
+The dataset statistics for KID are only precomputed for smaller datasets `AFHQ`, `BreCaHAD`, and `MetFaces`.

 - Compute FID between two image folders
     ```
     from cleanfid import fid